ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ### Apply Layers
 {: #vpc-transit2-apply-layers}

-1. The companion [GitHub Repository](https://github.com/IBM-Cloud/vpc-transit) has the source files to implement the architecture.
+1. The companion [GitHub Repository](https://github.com/IBM-Cloud/vpc-transit){: external} has the source files to implement the architecture.
 In a desktop shell clone the repository:
    ```sh
    git clone https://github.com/IBM-Cloud/vpc-transit
    cd vpc-transit